Table Of Contents_

 What We Didn’t

 When you consider the intended customer for the Dell Wireless Display, the muted, almost non-existent display starts to make a bit more sense.
+If you’re in the market for something a bit more sleek, check out this list for the best monitor for video editing on the market.

 Speaking of the viewing experience, the 178° viewing angles on the UltraSharp were head and shoulders above the rest.
-After removing the monitor from the base and looking it down at a near horizontal angle, I could still see all the colors and content in vivid fashion, and never had a problem seeing what I was doing no matter what position I had the monitor sitting at.
-Again this is great for applications where you have a lot of people who need to see the screen at once (say in a store or a conference room), but doesn’t make as much of an impact if the display is just resting somewhere on your desk.
+After removing the monitor from the base and looking it down at a near-horizontal angle, I could still see all the colors and content in vivid fashion, and never had a problem seeing what I was doing no matter what position I had the monitor sitting at.
+Again this is great for applications where you have a lot of people who need to see the screen at once (say in a store or a conference room) but doesn’t make as much of an impact if the display is just resting somewhere on your desk.

 The ports options on the UltraSharp were serviceable, with one HDMI 1.4 port (in case you want to go the wired route), 4 USB 3.0 ports, and one audio-out jack for HDMI passthrough.